-Did you know the City Corporation owns one of the few copies of the Magna Carta in existence today?
+The City Corporation owns one of the few copies of the Magna Carta in existence today.

-Kept in storage at Guildhall Art Gallery and periodically displayed at the Heritage Gallery, the document is widely regarded as one of the finest surviving 13th-century copies.
+Kept in storage at London Metropolitan Archives and periodically displayed at the Heritage Gallery, the document is widely regarded as one of the finest surviving 13th-century copies.
 Because of its delicate nature, it is not on permanent display.

 History of the Magna Carta